thiagorobert/thiagorobert.github.io/_posts/2022-02-10-satellite-tracking-sites.markdown

 *    [Orbital Predictor](http://www.orbitalpredictor.com/home/): This is interesting
 since the author seems to have similar goals as mine; he even created a [blog](https://irishspacehacker.blogspot.com/)!
-It relies on [`cesiumjs`](https://cesium.com/platform/cesiumjs/) and let's you visualize orbits and corridors (footprint), add satellites, and get overpasses for a location specified via lat/lon or by clicking in the 3d globe.
+It relies on [`cesiumjs`](https://cesium.com/platform/cesiumjs/) and let's you visualize orbits and corridors (footprint), add satellites, and get overpasses for a location specified via lat/lon or by clicking on the 3d globe.
 It seems a few features require creating an account which I didn't attempt.

 *    [N2YO](https://www.n2yo.com/): A site created by [Southern Stars](http://southernstars.com),